Extraordinary places to get married in Montréal

 Woods you be mine?

 Nature inspires all sorts of life-affirming dreams, perfect for the first moments of your life together.
-Within this very city there are stunning green spaces, starting with the Montréal Botanical Garden’s greenhouses, full of exotic flora and alluring fragrance.
-(Who needs flower arrangements?)
+Within this very city there are stunning green spaces.
 In Parc Jean-Drapeau, a mere metro ride away, you can rent out the Pavillon de la Jamaïque or the Toundra, two architectural icons from Expo 67 set among the verdant Floralies Gardens.
 Further afield, just outside the city, get a true taste of Canadian tradition by holding your special day at a sugar shack: Sucrerie de la Montagne, a woodsman’s dream with luxury chalets you and your wedding party can stay at.

 Modern bride (and groom)